ordinators/ordinator/DEVELOPMENT_ROADMAP.md

 # README automatically updates to reflect new packages in work profile
 ```

-**Completion Statement:** This completes Phase 4.7 (Enhanced README with Homebrew Packages Section) and prepares for Phase 4.8 (Additional README Enhancements).
+**Completion Statement:** This completes Phase 4.8 (Enhanced README with Homebrew Packages Section) and prepares for Phase 5 (System Commands & Script Generation).

 ---